BEST Ginger Molasses Cookies (Soft & Chewy)

 - granulated sugar: for the cookies and for rolling the cookie dough balls in.

-- an egg: just one to give these cookies some structure.
+- eggs: just one to give these cookies some structure.

 - unsulphured molasses: the star of the show, molasses has such a deeply flavored and richly robust taste >> it also gives these cookies their signature chewiness in texture.